CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

    - If using an offset probe (like a BL Touch) you might get an error 'move out of range' because the probe offset causes the print head to move outside the range of the print bed.
 If this happens, try decreasing the 'mesh_radius' or offsetting the 'mesh_origin' in the config file.

-5. Remove Z-probe

-6. Tune the heater PID settings so that you don't over shoot your desired temperature: `PID_CALIBRATE HEATER=extruder TARGET=<temperature>` where `<temperature>` is the desired temperature to use for tuning.

-## Step 5 - Print!

 1. Copy `START_PRINT` and paste it in the **start g-code** of your slicer.
 2. Copy `END_PRINT` and paste it in the **end g-code** of your slicer.